Hello & Welcome

 Guiding Values

-Additionally, I am dedicated to offering clinical consultation to other mental health clinicians seeking additional perspectives and support on their cases.
+Additionally, I am dedicated to offering clinical consultation to other clinicians seeking additional perspectives and support on their cases.
 I also offer supervision to provisionally licensed clinicians seeking support in professional and personal development.

-QUALIFICATION & TRAININGS
+QUALIFICATIONS & TRAININGS

 • Licensed Marriage & Family Therapist in the states of Illinois & Colorado